My plants die after planting

 Finding out the reason why plants die when planted outside can be a little tricky, there are several possible causes:

-- the plant was sick when you planted it
+- The plant was sick when you planted it.

-- you have forgotten to water it after planting
+- You’ve forgotten to water it!

-- you have drowned it with too much watering
+- It’s drowned from too much watering.

-- the weather (frost and cold) has killed it
+- The weather (frost and cold) has killed it

-- too much sun has caused it to shrivel and die
+- Too much sun has caused it to shrivel and die

 Right Plant, Right Place:

-So overall there are a few things to check, use our bug and plant nutrition guide to check if your plant is suffering from any disease or bug attack.
+- Use our bug and plant nutrition guide to check if your plant is suffering from any disease or bug attack.

 - Is it a boggy soil, if so consider doing one of the following: Dig the plant up and move it elsewhere, building a raised bed to plant into or add copious amounts of horticultural grit to the soil to improve drainage.

-You also need to check how your plant is planted in the soil too, can you see exposed roots, does the plant wobble about?
+- Check how your plant is planted in the soil too, can you see exposed roots, does the plant wobble about?
 If so then best to dig it up and start again.